Emergency & urgent care

 Accident and emergency departments

-UHMBT operates two full Accident and Emergency (A&E) departments at Furness General Hospital and the Royal Lancaster Infirmary.
+UHMBT has two full Accident and Emergency (A&E) departments at Furness General Hospital in Barrow-in Furness and the Royal Lancaster Infirmary in Lancaster.

 A&E is open 24 hours a day, seven days a week for serious and life-threatening conditions.
 These could include: